CPalmer3200/Destiny_Scraping_Tools/README.md

 2. start_date.txt: Accessed by the script to record the start date of the literature scraping
 3. review_log.txt: Simple log file that documents the searches run and their respective date

+The review script will automatically update the start_date and clear the rank.txt files once run

 ## Adapting this repository
 Although this bot network has been tailored for Destiny Pharma's specific use, it can be adapted by any user using the following steps: